dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 ## Why do we need a spatial system?

-Space affects consistency, usability, readability and ultimately user experience.
+Space affects consistency, usability, readability, and ultimately the user experience.

 A good spatial system takes some of the guesswork out of layout decisions for designers and developers.
 It also makes it's easier for others to understand the intentions of the designer when viewing design files.

-In the example below, a viewer informed of the spatial system could easily assume that the colored line thicknesses are 8px, 16px and 24px respectively and not 'odd' numbers like 7, 13 and 25.
+In the example below, a viewer informed of the spatial system could easily assume that the colored line thicknesses are 8px, 16px, and 24px respectively, and not 'odd' numbers like 7, 13, and 25.
 <InlineImg src={DesignersIntentionsSvg} caption="Three padding thicknesses easily assumed to be 8, 16 and 24px" alt="Image showing three padding thicknesses" />

 <InlineImg src={MultipleMarginsSvg} caption="Vertical and horizontal margins based on the 8px grid" alt="Image showing Vertical and horizontal margins" />